literatecomputing/transcribe-with-whisper/README.md

 While the HTML is great for viewing the data, it's not convenient for other tools you might want to use.
 There is an `html-to-docx` script available that will convert the HTML into a docx file by default (you can also specify other formats like `html-to-docx file.html file.odt` or `html-to-docx file.html file.pdf`).

 Note that some tools can work with the `.vtt` files that are created in the directory created with the same name as the original file (without the filename extension).
 If you want to edit the `.vtt` files, you can re-run the script and it'll create a new HTML file with the contents from the `.vtt` files.
+The `.vtt` files, however, do not include information about the speaker, which makes them less desirable.

 ## Recent Updates